mtheoryx/aws-backup/engineer-notes.md

 - [x] Deploy the stack, validating correct account, profile configuration
 - [x] Add backup tags to 2 tables, but omit from 1 table.
 Tag: {"backup": "4HourRPO"}
 - [x] Deploy and validate tag application
-- [ ] Plan the backup plan iterations (creation, validation, externalizing variables)
+- [x] Plan the backup plan iterations (creation, validation, externalizing variables)

 ## AWS Backup Action Plan

-- Create isolated stack for backup plan
+- [x] Create isolated stack for backup plan
-- Install aws-backup package
+- [x] Install aws-backup package
-- Create backup vault, set policy to DESTROY (cdk sets it to RETAIN, which is different than other resources)
+- [x] Create backup vault, set policy to DESTROY (cdk sets it to RETAIN, which is different than other resources)
-- Create the backup plan selection
+- [ ] Create the backup plan selection
-- Create the resource selection, based on tags (4HourRPO)
+- [ ] Create the resource selection, based on tags (4HourRPO)
-- Adjust the schedule for 4 hours
+- [ ] Adjust the schedule for 4 hours
-- Adjust the retention for 90 days
+- [ ] Adjust the retention for 90 days
-- Add a move to cold storage after 30 days
+- [ ] Add a move to cold storage after 30 days

+## Assumptions challenged

+DynamoDB is not supported for cross-region backup!!